Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 When will MTD IT start?

-What income qualifies for MTD IT?
+What income qualifies for MTD Income Tax?

 If you’re both a landlord and a sole trader, the threshold will apply to the income you make from both.